About The Nandalala Mission

-The Mission organizes events every year, targeting 4-15 year olds to give them avenues for self-expression, expose them to new and interesting educational experiences, and instill in them the importance of community service.
+The Mission organizes events every year, targeting children and teens between 4 and 15 years old to give them avenues for self-expression, expose them to new and interesting educational experiences, and instill in them the importance of community service.

 Nandalala Mission was founded in 1997 in Sunnyvale, California, by Sri Mathioli R. Saraswathy as a chapter of the Nandalala Seva Samithi in Chennai, India, a service-oriented organization with a long history of community service.

 The Mission is involved in a number of social, community, educational, and religious activities through many centers in the U.S. (California, New Jersey, Florida — see below) and in India.

 All Mission activities are organized and conducted entirely by volunteers.
 Sponsorship of Nandalala Mission activities are tax-deductible.
 98.5% or more of your contributions go to fund program activities since we have very little or no administrative expenses.

 The Nandalala Mission was founded in 1997 by Sri Mathioli R. Saraswathy in Sunnvale, California, with an initial focus on providing a nuturing environment for developing children’s fullest potential, and to instill in them the importance of service.
 The organization is entirely run by family volunteers.

 During the first five nascent years, the Mission was involved in a number of children’s activities including visits to local museums, nature hikes, volunteering at local homeless shelters, talent shows and quiz competitions.
 For each of those years, the Nandalala Mission celebrated a theme-based anniversary – Education (1999), Health and Fitness (2000), Environment (2001), Peace (2002), and Service (2003).